fze484/kickstarter-analysis/README.md

 According to Outcomes_vs_Goals.png, the most successful campaigns for plays are ones that asked for less than $4999, where the success rate is above 70% as well as those with a goal ranging from $35,000 to $44,900, with a success rate of 67%.
 The success rate drops substantially as the goal increases as soon as the goal goes from less than $4999 to over $5000, going from over 70% success rate to 55% success rate when the goal is between $5000 to $9999.
 Because campaigns with larger funding requests (between $35K and $44,999) received a high success, this shows that goal isn't the only predicator for campaign success.
 These campaigns were either exceptionally well-run (good marketing, etc.) or the quality of the plays pitched was exceptionally good (talented directors, actors, good storyline etc.)

 ### Challenges and Difficulties Encountered
+The main challenge encountered was synching files onto GitHub using terminal and commands git commit, git push, etc. I made use of the free tutoring session offered to get help with this issue.

 ## Results